galaxyxone/ipfsStatViewer/readme.md

 # Install Extension

-- Download the build file and load it as unpacked in Chrome with your IPFS Daemon running
+- Download the build file and load it as unpacked in Chrome Extension Manager
+- Open extension with your IPFS Daemon running
+- You should see something that looks like this depending on what you have pinned in IPFS

 Note: You need to make sure you have cross origin requests allowed.
 You can use the following ipfs cli-commands to enable cross origin access.